How to Change the Texture of Tofu

-When it comes to texture, Cauldron Organic Original Tofu is incredibly versatile.
+When it comes to texture, Cauldron organic tofu is incredibly versatile.
 A simple way to alter the consistency is by slicing the tofu before pressing, as opposed to pressing the whole block.
 This will push a lot more water out of the tofu, making the tofu pieces considerably firmer.

 Switching up the shapes and sizes of your tofu pieces before pressing can also really have an effect on texture.
 For example, thinly sliced tofu offers a firmer texture as it is easier to drive out the water on pressing, whereas thicker cubes create a more springy texture.
 Also, the thinner the piece, the more flavour it can take on as there are more air pockets to fill with flavour and a bigger surface area to smother in sauce.